-And when his mother died, he became a monk in this monastery at the age of 13 and after that he studied hard and climbed all the way up to become a archbishop.
+When his mother died, he became a monk in this monastery at the age of 13 and after that, he studied hard and climbed all the way up to become an archbishop.

-When Cyprus became independent from the UK on 1960, he was set up as a president.
+When Cyprus became independent from the UK in 1960, he was set up as President.

-He died at the age of 64 in 1977 while Cyprus was not a stable country, having conflicts with people who wanted to be a part of Greece and Turkish invasion
+He died at the age of 64 in 1977 while Cyprus was not a stable country, having conflicts with people who wanted to be a part of the Greek and Turkish invasion.